 - (c) Any statement filed by the patent owner shall clearly point out why the subject matter as claimed is not anticipated or rendered obvious by the prior art patents or printed publications, either alone or in any reasonable combinations.
 Where the reexamination request was filed by a third party requester, any statement filed by the patent owner must be served upon the ex parte reexamination requester in accordance with § 1.248.

-If reexamination is ordered, the decision will set a period of not less than 2 months within which period the patent owner may file a statement and any narrowing amendments to the patent claims.
-If necessary, an extension of time beyond the 2 months may be requested under 37 CFR 1.550(c) by the patent owner.
-Such request is decided by the Technology Center (TC) or Central Reexamination Unit (CRU) Director, and would be granted only in the most extraordinary situations; e.g., death or incapacitation of the representative or owner.
+If reexamination is ordered under 35 U.S.C.
+304, the decision will set a period of not less than two months within which period the patent owner may file a statement and any narrowing amendments to the patent claims.
+If necessary, an extension of time beyond the two months may be requested under 37 CFR 1.550(c) by the patent owner.
+See MPEP § 2265.

 Any statement filed must clearly point out why the patent claims are believed to be patentable, considering the cited prior art patents or printed publications alone or in any reasonable combination.